DAXAYI/zynxis-internship-shayma-narejo/README.md

 ## Weekly Progress Log

-- Week 1: Created GitHub repository and completed Git basics.
+Week 1
+Created the GitHub repository.
+Organized the repository structure.
+Added the Week_1 folder and initial project files.
+Created the main README.md with personal information and progress log.